 Octavo, 153 x 110 x 15 mm (binding), 151 x 108 x 12 mm (text block).
 A-H8, ff.
 Mid-nineteenth-century diced brown morocco, titled, dated, and decorated in gilt on spine; AEG.
 Extremities a bit rubbed.
 Interior: Title soiled, with margin tears mended verso long ago, no loss; head fore-corner of G6 torn, touching a letter recto (mended); last leaves fingersoiled.

 Contemporary custodial signature in red ink to head margin of title: Victoris Carpentari—; modern penciled notations to endpapers, including bookseller inventory numbers; a faint and illegible signature to recto of upper free end ending "10/6".
 Once in the remarkable library of Henry Benjamin Hanbury Beaufoy, with his engraved bookplate to upper pastedown.
 Beaufoy died in 1851, and his library remained in the possession of his heirs until 1909, when a portion was consigned to Christie, Manson & Woods in June of that year.
 Our book was offered as lot 1518, and sold for £2, 5d to an unknown buyer.
 The book was acquired at some point shortly thereafter by the young E. P. Goldschmidt, who had moved to London from Vienna following the Great War; the book appeared in his List 14, as item 555, in 1932, and again in his catalogue titled The Renaissance in France, of 1934, as item 201.
 It is next found in the library of Thomas Fremantle, the 3d Baron of Cottesloe.
 Fremantle most certainly acquired the work directly from Goldschmidt, perhaps from his 1934 catalogue offering.
-Fremantle died in 1956, and his large library of books on military history, strategy, and tactics remained at the Cottesloe estate until a large portion was consigned to Sotheby's on 19 November 2019.
-Our book was offered as lot 387 in that sale, and later appeared in the inventory of Sokol Rare Books of London.
-W. S. Cotter Rare Books acquired the work from Sokol in June of 2022.
+Fremantle died in 1956, and his large library of books on military history, strategy, and tactics remained at the Cottesloe estate until a large portion was consigned to Sotheby's in 2019, including our book, which was acquired by Christopher Sokol of London.

 Cioranesco 20028; Brunet II, col. 336; Bechtel R-262 (noting that a different copy, in red morocco, was sold by Librarie Rossignol in 2013 for €6,800); Pettegree 46852; USTC 26293; ABPC 1909, 7304 (£2 5s); Renouard ICP II, 962; Renouard Marques, 883; Haebler, Verlegermarken des Jean Petit, IV; not in Fairfax Murray.